 |9||Lower Fees for International Businesses|

-Let’s begin by taking a look at some of the most accessible benefits that almost any international bank account can offer, convenience.
+Let’s begin by taking a look at some of the most accessible benefits that almost any international or offshore bank account can offer, convenience.

-If you work, travel, or live abroad, having an international bank account in the country where you pay bills, get paid, or spend money is not only convenient, it’s sometimes a necessity.
+If you work, travel, or live abroad, banking with an international bank in the country where you pay bills, get paid, or spend money is not only convenient, it’s sometimes a necessity.
 Other times it just makes life easier.

 In France, for example, you need a bank account before you can lease an apartment.

 Similarly, if you work in Singapore and get paid in Singapore dollars (SGD), it’s cheaper to receive your salary at a local bank.
 If it’s sent to your home country, you’ll get hit with unfavorable foreign exchange rates and international transfer fees.